 To improve one’s ability to pay attention to body language, practicing active observation during social interactions may be helpful.
 This can involve consciously focusing on the body language of others and noting any patterns or changes that may occur.
 Additionally, it may be useful to pay attention to one’s own body language during conversations, as this can impact how others perceive and respond to communication.

 Some common body language cues to look for include posture, facial expressions, and hand gestures.
-For example, crossed arms might indicate defensiveness or discomfort, while open posture suggests confidence and approachability.
+For example, crossed arms might indicate defensiveness or discomfort, while an open posture suggests confidence and approachability.
 Similarly, a furrowed brow might suggest confusion or concern, while a smile indicates happiness or friendliness.
 By paying attention to these cues, individuals can better understand the emotions and intentions of those around them, leading to more successful social interactions.

 2. Observe Facial Expressions